Replay Beta

 Removing an existing objective:

-Historical data retrieval results will be abandoned for that objective.
+Replay results will be abandoned for that objective.

 Removing an existing objective doesn't stop the background process of fetching metrics for it.
 The results are similar to deleting an entire SLO.

-Editing an existing objective's Value or Target:
+Editing an existing objective's value or target:

 The edited objective will be treated as a new one, with the results described above.